ElPerenza/VSCode-serz/README.md

 ## Usage

 This extension exposes two commands to convert RailWorks files:
 - **Convert a file with serz** (`vscode-serz.convert`) lets you convert a .xml file to .bin and vice versa.
 You need to specify which file to convert yourself via the pop-up dialog.
-Can be invoked wither via the Command Palette (open with `CTRL+SHIFT+P`) or via the keyboard shortcut `SHIFT+ALT+Q`.
+Can be invoked either via the Command Palette (open with `CTRL+SHIFT+P`) or via the keyboard shortcut `SHIFT+ALT+Q`.
 - **Convert current file with serz** (`vscode-serz.convertCurrent`) converts the currently focused file.
 This command requires no user input and can be invoked via che Command Palette, the keyboard shortcut `ALT+Q` or by right clicking on the file you want to convert and selecting "Convert current file with serz" from the opened menu.
 Because of restrictions imposed by the editor, this command won't work with files that are larger than 50MB.
-If you need to convert large files, use the `convert` command.
+If you need to convert large files, use the `convert` command instead.

 ## Feedback, Bugs and Contributing